la2050/challenge/_2020/learn/southern-california-college-access-network.md

   down the road.
 Our work has also piqued the interest of state policymakers.
 Of course, our primary focus is LA and ensuring the most vulnerable Angelenos the right to a postsecondary education and pathway out of poverty.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >
+  Over the last three years, SoCal CAN and HACLA have developed a highly-effective partnership to make Project SOAR available on five housing sites.
+SoCal CAN bears all responsibility for project implementation, data tracking, and reporting.
+HACLA’s role has been to: (1) provide space free of charge on each public housing site to serve as the college center; (2) promote Project SOAR to residents via robocalls, leaflets and community boards; and (3) connect Project SOAR staff to other service providers that are delivering important wrap-around services.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support